Discover the difference between organic foods and their traditionally grown counterparts when it comes to nutrition, safety and price.

 - Bacteria.
 Meats produced conventionally may have a higher occurrence of bacteria resistant to antibiotic treatment.
 The overall risk of bacterial contamination of organic foods is the same as conventional foods.

-One common concern with organic food is cost.
+One common concern with organic foods is cost.
 Organic foods typically cost more than their conventional counterparts.
 Higher prices are due, in part, to more expensive farming practices.

 Food safety tips